openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

         1. Does the certification body publish certificates or reports about the digital wallet certifications?

-1. Counterparties: In the context of a digital wallet, a counterparty is a person, organisation or thing to whom a digital wallet is connecting to execute a transaction.
+1. **Counterparties**: In the context of a digital wallet, a counterparty is a person, organisation or thing to whom a digital wallet is connecting to execute a transaction.
 The counterparty could be an issuer of credentials, an online shop requesting age verification, a police officer, or a passport e-gate etc.